PITTSFIELD -- A bounce house, dancing and popsicles at 10:30 in the morning? When you find out a child is now cancer-free, you pull out all the stops.

 The staff and students of the Children's Center of the Boys & Girls Club of Pittsfield gathered in the gymnasium on Friday to celebrate the fact that 6-year-old member Jacob "Jake" Daniels now has the rest of his life to live.

 Diagnosed at age 21 2 with acute lymphoblastic leukemia, the most common form of childhood cancers, the Daniels family was told on the morning of March 23 this year that Jacob's body is clear of cancer.
-On Wednesday, when his dad, Perry Daniels, took him to the doctor's office for a regular checkup, Jacob was given the OK to stop taking his last daily antibiotic.

 "It's pretty awesome that I don't even have to do meds anymore," Jacob told The Eagle in a brief interview, before dashing back to an inflatable bowling activity.